 !
-Suspension for violation of the District's Substance Abustanderstands that he/she will not be permitted activities for the duration of one year.
-If the violation of substance abuse rules again during the student and his/her family understand to er family have decided that the appropriate consequence se policy is a five-day suspension.
-Moreover, the student ed to attend or to participate in any extra-curricular student is found to be in ing this period, the student will be subject to expulsion. that they are choosing this instead of a counseling / drugnat a suspension is recorded in the student's permanent !
+Suspension for violation of the District's Substance Abus understands that he/she will not be permitte activities for the duration of one year.
+If the violation of substance abuse rules again du The student and his/her family understand t er family have decided that the appropriate consequence se policy is a five-day suspension.
+Moreover, the student ed to attend or to participate in any extra-curricular student is found to be in ring this period, the student will be subject to expulsion. hat they are choosing this instead of a counseling / drug at a suspension is recorded in the student's permanent !
 Counseling and Random Drug Testing for violation of the District's Substance Abust program and counseling.
-The student and heach month within twenty-four hours of the drug-testing lab fax the results of the test to parents) will also participate in a school-appea two-month period.
+The student and he each month within twenty-four hours of the student-testing lab fax the results of the test to parents) will also participate in a school-appea two-month period.
 If after one year the far provides supporting documentation to the Sillegal substance, then the student will exit the action recorded in the permanent record.
 If, school-sanctioned counseling program, the family has attended at least ten sessions.
-If tests positive for an illegal substance, the school will recommend immediate expulsion er family have decided that the appropriate consequence see policy is to participate in a random drug testing his/her family agree to have the student tested randomly School's request.
+If tests positive for an illegal substance, the school will recommend immediate expulsion.
+I understand that I have made a choice as the er family have decided that the appropriate consequence se policy is to participate in a random drug testing his/her family agree to have the student tested randomly School's request.
 Moreover, the family will have the the school within 72-hours.
-The family (student and proved counseling program for at least six sessions within mily has fulfilled this counseling commitment (and School) and there is no further positive test indicating an this one year probation and there will be no disciplinary however, the student/parents do not attend the student will remain in this probationary period until the fat any point during the probationary period the student from the Oak Park Unified School District.
-Parent's Name Student's Name Parent's Signature / Date Student's Signature / Date
+The family (student and proved counseling program for at least six sessions within hilly has fulfilled this counseling commitment (and chool) and there is no further positive test indicating an his one year probation and there will be no disciplinary however, the student/parents do not attend the student will remain in this probationary period until the at any point during the probationary period the student of from the Oak Park Unified School District.
+School District's substance abuse policy.
+Parent's Name Student's Name

+Student's Signature / Date